DATAMATH CALCULATOR MUSEUM

 |Program steps:||Courtesy of:||Joerg Woerner|

 It was on May 15, 1973 that Sharp released the EL-805 LCD calculator, starting a revolution in electronics.
 Until then, calculators used fluorescent character display tubes or light-emitting diodes.
 Using LCD for the number display meant that power consumption was cut dramatically - to a mere 1/100th of previous calculators.
 This astonishing leap in energy efficiency gave users 100 hours on one AA battery.
 Read more about power consumption of electronic calculators here.
-Sharp's unique silver-coloured COS-LCD display was three years later replaced with the EL-8020 by the common yellow-screen FEM-type display.
+Sharp's unique silver-colored COS-LCD display was three years later replaced with the EL-8020 by the common yellow-screen FEM-type display.
 Just as importantly, it meant that calculators were about to become much smaller and slimmer.
 Although the EL-805 cost twice as much as previous calculators, it was an international sensation.The EL-805 was marketed as electronic calculator employing COS (calculator on substrate) technique, which was LCD and CMOS LSI on a single glass substrate.

 The EL-805 was the first calculator copied from the first screw to the last piece of layout work.
 Read the incredible story of the Russian B3-04 calculator.